facebook

 I know people who have unfriended this person even after years of knowing each other because they find some of the opinions and how they are expressed so offensive.
 People have suggested that I also unfriend this person on Facebook.
 I have to admit the reason I haven’t unfriended this person has more to do with not wanting the person to feel like they won and that I just can’t handle the discussions.

-To start with I think I need to ditch the fantasy of unfriending them.
-This pushes the boundary of abuse at times but I don’t think the line has been crossed and the harshest words are for me not others on my wall.
+To start with, I think I need to ditch the fantasy of unfriending them.
+This person pushes the boundary of abuse at times.
+But I don’t think the line has been crossed and the harshest words are for me not others on my wall.
 If abuse of others or continued abuse of me becomes an issue then things would change.
-But, just being an aggressive conspiracy theorist isn’t enough even if rude at times.
+But just being an aggressive conspiracy theorist isn’t enough even if they are rude at times.

 #LoveLoudly